 - Taken as part of the professional semester.
 Emphasizes the professional development of the individual.

-- A discussion of the life science curriculum, with emphasis on essential content, efforts to reform curricula at the state
+- A discussion of the natural science curriculum, with emphasis on scientific literacy and the alignment of curricula with state

-and national levels, and impediments to curriculum change.
-Offered online, Spring of odd-numbered years.
+and national standards and benchmarks.
+Offered online, Spring only.